Gebhard v Consiglio dell'Ordine degli Avvocati e Procuratori di Milano

 Gebhard v Consiglio dell'Ordine degli Avvocati e Procuratori di Milano (1995) C-55/94 is an EU law case, concerning the freedom of establishment in the European Union.

 Facts

-A German lawyer called Mr Reinhard Gebhard from Stuttgart, lived in Milan, Italy.
-He called himself an "avvocato" and set up chambers to practice as a lawyer.
-He was suspended by the Milan Bar Council, because he had not been registered.
-Italian lawyers complained he used the title of 'avvocato' in his practice with mainly German customers in Milan.
+A German lawyer, Mr. Reinhard Gebhard from Stuttgart, set up his chambers in Italy.
+He was a qualified lawyer in Germany.
+However, his previous experience in Germany was not recognized in Italy.
+Consequently, action was initiated against him for practicing law in Milan, Italy without due registration and authorization.
+Mr. Gebhard argued that this restriction violated the right to freedom of establishment granted under Article 49 of the Treaty on the Functioning of the EU (TFEU).
+According to this right, an economic actor, person or undertaking is entitled to pursue economic activities in one or more EU member States without any impediments.

 Judgment

 The Court of Justice held that it should be evaluated whether the Italian rules erected an obstacle to freedom of establishment.